vedmalex/cursor-auto-resume/README.md

 ## FAQ

 ### Is this safe to use?
 Yes, the script only runs in your Cursor IDE and only clicks the specific "resume the conversation" link when rate limits are hit.
+It doesn't modify any core functionality or bypass any security measures.

 ### Will this work with future versions of Cursor?
 As long as Cursor continues to use similar rate limit messages and "resume the conversation" links, the script should continue to work.
+If Cursor's interface changes, we'll update the tool to maintain compatibility while respecting their service.

 ### How do I disable it?
 Close and reopen Cursor IDE, or refresh the window.

 ### Does this bypass Cursor's rate limits?
-No, it simply automates clicking the "resume the conversation" link that Cursor provides when you hit a rate limit.
+No. This tool only automates clicking the "resume the conversation" link that Cursor explicitly provides.
+It respects all cooldown periods and doesn't bypass any actual API limits.
+It simply automates an action that users are already permitted to perform manually.

 ## License